 Saving them for later

-When I go out on a photo tour by myself or with my mentor, I take alot of photos but I may not post them all or I may only see one that I really want to work on to post.
-Hence, I save the rest for later and in a month or three, I post them.
+When I go out on a photo tour by myself or with my mentor, I take a lot of photos but I may not post them all or I may only see one that I really want to work on to post.
+Hence, I save the rest for later and in a month or two, I post them.

 Can we put that photo on our phone directory’s cover?